7 Best Vulnerability Scanning Tools & Software for 2025

 • Incorporates zero-day vulnerabilities discovered by the Wiz research team

-Read about other specialty solutions in our article on specialized vulnerability scanning tools for clouds and data lakes.
+In our article on specialized vulnerability scanning tools for clouds and data lakes, read about other specialty solutions.

-This list of the top vulnerability scanning tools draws from research on the top solutions for the major vulnerability scanning categories.
+This list of the top vulnerability scanners draws from research on the top solutions for the significant vulnerability scanning categories.
 Buyers searching for vulnerability scanning tools primarily seek standalone solutions that can be installed or integrated with existing security stacks and IT ticket processes.

 Therefore, inclusion criteria focus primarily on stand-alone vulnerability scanning tools, although some entry-level vulnerability management tools were considered and evaluated based exclusively on their vulnerability scanning capabilities.
-The criteria excludes solutions that incorporate vulnerability scanning features into other tools such as penetration testing, asset management, patch management, etc.
+The criteria exclude solutions incorporating vulnerability scanning features into other tools such as penetration testing, asset management, patch management, etc.

 To select the best options from the remaining tools, we considered the key criteria relevant to the buying decision: scanned assets, user skill, price and licensing, scanning capabilities, integrations, and customer support.